Quantitative understanding of negative thermal expansion in scandium trifluoride from neutron total scattering measurements: Background: reciprocal-space model of negative thermal expansion in S c F

-The DFT phonon calculations \cite{Li:2011dn,Handunkanda:2015dc,Oba:2019bi} suggest that in reciprocal space the tension effect will `bleed into' the phonons whose wave vectors are close to, but not exactly on, the line $M$--$R$.
+As we have noted, pure RUMs exist along lines of wave vectors.
+A line of wave vectors of RUMs in ScF$_3$ occupies only a tiny---effectively infinitesimal---fraction of reciprocal space, and virtually all phonons must necessarily involve distortions of the ScF$_6$ octahedra.
+In particular, even though the pure RUM motions have the highest contribution to NTE of any phonon, their tiny weighting in reciprocal space means that any tension effect model must involve such distortions.
+The finite, as opposed to infinite, stiffness associated with distortions of the polyhedra are in fact an important part of the RUM model \cite{Dove:2019dl}; we return to this point in \S\ref{sec:discussion}.
+And in fact, the DFT phonon calculations \cite{Li:2011dn,Handunkanda:2015dc,Oba:2019bi} show that in reciprocal space the tension effect will `bleed into' the phonons whose wave vectors are close to, but not exactly on, the line $M$--$R$.
 These modes have a large component of rotation but an increasing component of polyhedral distortion on moving away from the $M$--$R$ line in reciprocal space.
-The extent to which these modes can give rise to an overall NTE will depend on the extent to which the polyhedra can easily be distorted, a question that is analysed in detail in this paper.
+They are, in effect, what we would call quasi-RUMs \cite{Hammonds:1996wy}.
+The extent to which the spectrum of quasi-RUMs can give rise to an overall NTE will depend on the extent to which the polyhedra can easily be distorted, a question that is analysed in detail in this paper.
 This will give us a new perspective of the role of RUMs in the tension effect that will be applicable to many NTE materials, and will enable us to understand, \textit{for the first time}, why NTE can exist in some materials but not in other materials with close structural similarity.